vEnhance/1802/src/surfcross.typ

 (As it turns out, in 18.02 it's likely these are the _only_ five situations you will see.)

-The table showing the results in @table-surfcross-1.
+The table showing the results is @table-surfcross-1.
 Note that for surface area, you only need the _absolute value_ of the cross product (fourth column).
-But I'm going to include the entire vector too, because we'll later need to reuse this table in @ch-flux (where one writes it as @table-surfcross-2).
+But I'm going to include the entire vector too, because we'll later need to reuse this table in @ch-flux (where one reformats it as @table-surfcross-2).
 At that point, we will actually need to know the direction the vector points in too, not just the absolute value.